LIMON100/DA/Model_Conversion/onnx/readme.md

 ### Input sample
 ONNX will trace the different layers of the model in order to create a graph of theses layers.
 While tracing the layers, ONNX will also need an input sample to understand how the model is working and what operators are used to compute the outputs.
 The selected sample will be the input of the first layer of the model and is also used to define the input shape of the model.

+### Dynamic axes
+ONNX requires to know the dynamic axes of the model.
+Most of the time during the conversion, you will use a batch size of 1.